 Computer Science Course Offerings

-CSCI 110 Introduction to Computer Programming – GS 8 C-QR
+CSCI 110 Introduction to Computer Programming - C-QR

-A lecture and laboratory course which provides an introduction to structured and object-oriented programming using the high-level structured language C++.
-Topics include the role of a stored program, problem definition, algorithm design, coding and testing, and documentation.
+A lecture and laboratory course which provides an introduction to structured and object-oriented programming using the language C++.
+Topics include the role of a stored program, problem definition, algorithm design, coding and testing, and documentation as well as functions, parameters, control structures, arrays, structs, file streams and the use of standard objects.
 Applications are taught through classroom examples, laboratory exercises and programming assignments.
-Object-oriented programming techniques are introduced and structured programming and top-down design are emphasized throughout the course.
+Structured programming and top-down design are emphasized throughout the course.
 Weekly laboratory sessions reinforce programming techniques and the process of program design.
-Corequisite or prerequisite: MATH 115.
+Co-requisite or prerequisite: MATH 115.

-CSCI 150 Applications of Discrete Structures – GS 8 C-QR
+CSCI 150 Applications of Discrete Structures - C-QR

 CSCI 205 Software Engineering and Elementary Data Structures

 A continuation of CSCI 110, this lecture and laboratory course introduces elementary data structures and advanced programming concepts needed to solve more challenging problems.
 Software engineering principles and object-oriented concepts are studied and applied to various types of problems.
 Object-oriented topics include class inheritance, encapsulation, polymorphism, error handling and error recovery.
 Additional topics include dynamic memory, pointers, linked lists, stacks, recursion, activation records and binary files.
-Throughout the course special focus is given to software engineering principles including abstraction, modularity, generality, portability, robustness, and internal and external documentation.
-Laboratory sessions reinforce concepts presented in lecture, introduce methods of experimentation and present new concepts.
+Special focus is given to software engineering principles including abstraction, modularity, generality, portability, robustness, and internal and external documentation.
+Laboratory sessions reinforce concepts presented in lecture sessions, introduce methods of experimentation and present new concepts.
 Prerequisite: CSCI 110.

 CSCI 220 Advanced Data and File Structures